mikezawitkowski/cuddly-guacamole/README.md

    - Add MP Testimonial
    - Change slick carousel behavior, time etc.

+For more detail on the above, or changes 2016, please use `git log`

 ## TODOs
- - ~~Add a phone number~~
- - ~~Add testimonials~~
- - Add links out to blog
- - Refactor into simpler file structure
+ - Simplify file structure
  - Decouple data from code (hard-coded for speed)
- - Add TOS
+ - TOS, privacy
- - add mz logo
  - nix the mail php files